HappyChainDevs/happychain/packages/react/README.md

 React utilities for interacting with the Happy Wallet.

-For full documentation visit: https://docs.happy.tech/sdk/react
+For full documentation, visit https://docs.happy.tech/sdk/react

 For an example of the @happy.tech/react library in action visit the demo: https://github.com/HappyChainDevs/happychain/tree/master/demos/react